Clicky

 The reference to water in 1 John 5:7–9 has been a source of speculation.
 “For there are three that testify: the Spirit, the water, and the blood; and these three agree.
 If we receive the testimony of men, the testimony of God is greater, for this is the testimony of God that he has borne concerning his Son.”

-The Holy Spirit completes the Trinity as the third person.
-Just as Jesus did during his time on earth, he brings conviction to sinners and shows them their desperate need for a Savior.
 As a result of this realization, individuals are moved to repent, realizing that they can’t make it without God’s grace and the atonement provided by the death of Christ on the cross.
 John says that the Spirit, the Word, and the Water all testify to the truth of what he has written.

-As such, water in the Bible symbolizes the washing away of sins, the washing of evil consciences, and the washing of bodies through the water of God’s Word; water is the source of the living water that springs up into eternal life; Jesus referred to the coming of the “living water” as the Holy Spirit, which at the time He spoke had not yet been poured out.
+As such, water in the Bible symbolizes the washing away of sins, the washing of evil consciences, and the washing of bodies through the water of God’s Word.
+Water is the source of the living water that springs up into eternal life.

-And finally, the word of God is the source of this living water in both the Old Testament and the New Testament, and those who drink from it will never die and indeed, shall never thirst (John 4:14).
+Finally, the word of God is the source of this living water in both the Old Testament and the New Testament, and those who drink from it will never die and indeed, shall never thirst (John 4:14).

 Leave a Comment